github/develop.github.com/pages/issues.markdown

 Again, it will return a list of the labels currently on the issue.

+You can also add and remove labels generally by leaving off the Issue number.
+That will add a label to the system but not attach it to an issue, or remove an issue from all labels.

 ### Comment on Issues ###

 You can comment on issues at